Everything you need to know about the jewelry can be found right here in our FAQ | Sharon Z Jewelry | Shop Handmade

 How long will it take to receive my order?

 All of our jewelry is lovingly made to order.
-For most items, please allow 5-10 business days for your order to ship.
-For bridal orders - wedding and engagement rings - please allow 2-4 weeks for your order to ship.
-If you're looking for immediate gratification, you can shop our "Ready to Ship" section and your order will go out the next business day.
-If you need your jewelry by a certain date, or if you need a rush order, please don’t hesitate to contact us before placing your order - Call us at 415-894-9466 or email firstname.lastname@example.org.
+Your order will ship 5-10 business days from the date that you place your order.
+For bridal orders - wedding and engagement rings - please allow up to 4 weeks for your order to ship.
+If you need your jewelry by a certain date, or if you need a rush order, please don’t hesitate to contact us before placing your order - Call us at 415-894-9466 or email email@example.com.
 We do our best to accommodate you whenever possible.
 We are closed for all major holidays including December 24-25, December 31st and January 1st.

 Do you use recycled gold?